Frequently Asked Questions

 Lawsone is the red-orange dye molecule that is found in the leaves of the henna plant.
 This is what creates a beautiful stain on the skin.

-How long does the henna stain last?
+How long does henna last?

 Henna looks different on everyone.